morganbenavidez/Q_Learning-DQN/README.md

 Optimal Results -> The optimal velocity was 10, and the optimal track_width was 0.6 out of the tests we ran

+    ***Variables for Interpreting the Performance Measures***

+    CR_Training = Cumulative Reward during training
+    EL_Training = Episode Lengths during training
+    CR_Evaluation = Cumulative Reward during model evaluation (after training) vel = velocity of cart
+    track = width of the track in one direction from the center

 Videos from our experiments:

 ### Q-Learning